MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 #### Identify the technical requirements of the flow

 The functional requirements derived from the use cases lay the groundwork for establishing specific technical requirements.
-Define specific, measurable targets for the flow across the five WAF pillars.
+Define specific, measurable targets for the flow across the five pillars of the Well-Architected Framework (WAF).
 These pillars form a framework for setting clear, measurable targets that align with business and organizational objectives.

 - *Reliability*: Assess each flow's importance and set reliability targets accordingly.
 Determine performance thresholds and establish clear service level agreements (SLAs) and objectives (SLOs).
 Higher criticality flows require more stringent reliability targets.